jupyterlab/jupyterlab/docs/source/developer/extension_dev.rst

-JupyterLab's modular architecture is based around the idea that all extensions are on equal footing, and that they interact with each other through the typed interface that provided by ``Token`` objects.
+JupyterLab's modular architecture is based around the idea that all extensions are on equal footing, and that they interact with each other through typed interfaces that are provided by ``Token`` objects.
 An extension can provide a ``Token`` to the application, which other extensions can then request for their own use.